wppbav/developer.wppbav.com/docs/developer-tools/python/advanced-usage.md

 - `include`: Additional linked resources to include in the response.
 - `updated_since`: Only return items that have been updated since this timestamp.

-For more information on the behavior of each of these parameters, see the [Fount API docs](https://developer.wppbav.com/docs/2.x/intro).
+For more information on the behavior of each of these parameters, see the [main API docs](/intro.md).